You’ve spent a large part of your working week perfecting that ever-so-important ‘landing page’ or blog post for a new

 Simply accept the fact that you will not be the right fit for some writing clients and that is fine.

-Do what you have to do to deal with this disappointment – take a writing break, indulge in your favourite hobby, treat yourself to a chocolate bar – and let it pass.
+Do what you must do to deal with this disappointment – take a writing break, indulge in your favourite hobby, treat yourself to a chocolate bar – and let it pass.